Dev Mode. Emulators used.

 I'll remove the BEX IV reference from the title in this when it comes to action.

-It will be added, we are looking at adding it on the north side of the building adjacent the 2010-2012 addition that was on the west side of the building.
+It will be added on, we're looking at adding it on the north side of the building adjacent the 2010-2012 addition that was on the west side of the building.

 So they will actually link.

-We have landed on a fee of $2 million $900,000 for a construction contract of approximately $22 million.
+We have been Working with Integris Architecture on negotiating a fee we have landed on a fee of $2,900,000 for a construction contract of approximately $22 million.

 We are on a relatively short timeline.